Moduli spaces of semitoric systems: Introduction

-Thus, questions about toric integrable systems may be answered by instead examining the space of Delzant polytopes.
-In~\cite{PePRS2013} the authors define a metric on the space of Delzant polytopes via the volume of the symmetric difference\footnote{The construction of this metric is related to the Duistermaat-Heckman measure~\cite{DuHe1982}.} and pull this back to produce a metric on the moduli space of toric integrable systems.
-In particular, the metric provides this space with a natural topology and in~\cite{FPe2014} Figalli and Pelayo use this topology to explore the continuity properties of the maximal toric ball packing density function\footnote{see Section \ref{sec_quest} for a discussion of this question in the semitoric case.}.
-Maximal ball packings have been of great interest in symplectic topology for many years~\cite{Bi1997,Bi2001,McDPo1994} and there is particular interest in the toric case~\cite{Pe2006,PeSc2008}.
+Toric integrable systems are classified by the image of their momentum map, which is a Delzant polytope.
+In~\cite{PePRS2013} Pelayo-Pires-Ratiu-Sabatini define a metric on the space of Delzant polytopes via the volume of the symmetric difference and pull this back to produce a metric on the moduli space of toric integrable systems.
+The construction of this metric is related to the Duistermaat-Heckman measure~\cite{DuHe1982}.

-In~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011} Pelayo and V\~{u} Ng\d{o}c provide a complete classification for a broader class of integrable systems, those known as semitoric, in terms of a collection of several invariants. \begin{definition} A \emph{semitoric integrable system} is a 4-dimensional connected symplectic manifold $(M,\om)$ with a momentum map $F=(J,H):M\to\R^2$ satisfying \begin{enumerate} \item the function $J$ is a proper momentum map for a Hamiltonian circle action on $M$; \item $F$ has only non-degenerate singularities (in the sense of Williamson\cite{Wi1996}) without real-hyperbolic blocks. \end{enumerate} \end{definition}
+In~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011}, Pelayo and V\~{u} Ng\d{o}c provide a complete classification for a broader class of integrable systems, those known as semitoric, in terms of a collection of several invariants.
+A \emph{semitoric integrable system}~\cite{PeVNsemitoricinvt2009} is a 4-dimensional, connected, symplectic manifold $(M,\om)$ with a momentum map $F=(J,H):M\to\R^2$ such that: \begin{enumerate}[noitemsep] \item the function $J$ is a proper momentum map for a Hamiltonian circle action on $M$; \item $F$ has only non-degenerate singularities (as in Williamson~\cite{Wi1996}) without real-hyperbolic blocks. \end{enumerate}